machine-solution/motion_planning_for_manipulators/README.md

 ## Planner

 ### General description
 The most important class in this project is [ManipulatorPlanner](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/planner.h#L16).
-It solves problem in method [planSteps](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/planner.h#L30).
+It solves problem in method [planMultiActions](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/planner.h#L149).
 This method must return solution with statistics and sequence of actions needed to reach finish from start.

-### A* algorithm
+### GECBS-T algorithm
-A* algorithm is realized in two places: [node and tree](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/astar.cpp#L8) and [algorithm](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/planner.cpp#L183) in planner.\
+GECBS-T algorithm is realized in two places: [node and tree](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/cbs_tree.h#L14) and [algorithm](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/cbs.h#L26) in cbs.
+This function is called at [planMultiActions](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/planner.h#L149) on call planMultiActions function.
-It is planned to move algorithm to astar.cpp.

 ### Collision checking
 For collision checking I use copy of original model on scene.
-Planner [gets this copy](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/main.cpp#L345) and uses it in [checkCollisionAction](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/planner.cpp#L36) and [checkCollision](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/planner.cpp#L22) methods.\
+Planner [gets this copy](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/interactor.cpp#L89) and uses it in [checkMultiCollisionAction](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/planner.cpp#L134) and [checkMultiCollision](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/planner.cpp#L125) methods.\
 For speed I use [light_collision](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/light_mujoco.cpp#L96) function instead mujoco standard 'mj_step_1'.
 Code of this function was copied from mujoco source files and refactored to more light function.
 But it has one constraint: it works only for predefined pairs of geoms.
 It means that you have to define in model file witch pair of geoms we need to check on collision.
 It makes some of discomfort, but gains about 20% speeding up.

 ## Task generation
-Now task generation is united with interactor and use only one function - [randomState](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/main.cpp#L215).
-This process very simple: manipulator strts with zero state and gets random finish.
-If it finds solution, it will get new random finish and start will be previous finish.
-If no, it gets new random finish without changing start.\
+Now task generation is united with interactor and use only one function - [generateRandomTasks](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/taskset.h#L67).
+This process not very simple, but it is described in Experiments in article about GECBS-T. In short, function generate random states for all robots for start and finish with some conditions for their end-effectors.
-I'm planning to separate interaction and test generation in future.

 ## Model
 For this project we can do manipulator model in xml format.
 To learn how to do this please read [xml reference](https://mujoco.readthedocs.io/en/latest/XMLreference.html).\
 All models are located in 'model' directory.\
-Now the easiest way to change model is execute   ```./simulator <filename>```   where filename is path to your model from root of repository.\
-Another way to do this is change default filename [here](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/main.cpp#L14).
+At 'model/iiwa14.xml' is located an original robot model.
+At, for example, 'model/kuka_4.xml' is located scene wit 4 robots iiwa-14.
+Please, study this file if you want to add your own model and do it in a similar way.

 ## Interaction with mujoco
-All interaction planner and mujoco simulator in [planner_step](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/main.cpp#L197) function, which is being called in infinity loop of simulation.\
+All interaction planner and mujoco simulator in [step](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/src/interactor.cpp#L288) function, which is being called in infinity loop of simulation.\
 To simulate actions of manipulator I divided angles from 0 to pi on [worldUnits](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/global_defs.h#L8) - minimal angle to move.\
-Planner can divide angles on another [units](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/global_defs.h#L5) and when interaction function gets next step, it move manipulator in step direction, but every interactor step move manipulator on one worlUnit and do this [unitSize](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/global_defs.h#L7) times.
+Planner can divide angles on another [units](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/global_defs.h#L11) and when interaction function gets next step, it move manipulator in step direction, but every interactor step move manipulator on one worlUnit and do this [unitSize](https://github.com/machine-solution/motion_planning_for_manipulators/blob/261f3460d69ccef7a86ff90b380b45a91f1aa76f/include/global_defs.h#L13) times.